 Marc has argued appeals in the D.C.
 Circuit, the New York Court of Appeals and the Appellate Divisions of the New York State Supreme Court and has litigated in state, federal and bankruptcy courts around the country.
-He is admitted to practice in the State of New York, the United States District Court for the Southern and Eastern Districts of New York, the United States Courts of Appeals for the Second, Seventh, Ninth and D.C.
+He is admitted to practice in the State of New York, the United States District Court for the Southern and Eastern Districts of New York, the United States Courts of Appeals for the Second, Fifth, Seventh, Ninth and D.C.
 Circuits and the United States Supreme Court.

 Marc joined Wachtell Lipton after clerking for the Honorable Henry J. Friendly of the United States Court of Appeals for the Second Circuit from 1980 – 1981.
 He received his B.A. with high honors from Swarthmore College in 1977 and his J.D. with honors from the University of Chicago Law School.
 While in law school, he was a member of The University of Chicago Law Review and served as a Comment and Articles Editor.

 - Deal Litigation Run Amok: Diagnosis and Prescriptions,

 in The Review of Securities & Commodities Regulation, Volume 47 No. 1, January 8, 2014.

 - Delaware Court Reaffirms the Poison Pill and Directors' Power to Block Inadequate Offers,

 in The Harvard Law School Forum on Corporate Governance and Financial Regulation, February 17, 2011.

 in The Deal Pipeline, July 2, 2010.